-The game was made available for pre-order in late 2010 at a reduced price, and all early adopters were given a pre-release alpha version of the game to try out.
-Players were encouraged to share their experience with the game and also give suggestions to what additional features the game should have.
-The Alpha was updated a few times to suit changes and requests, and was also improved in making levels that fit the songs being played.
-Dejobaan have not given a release date, and even the release window seems unclear.
-Ichiro Lambe, president of Dejobaan Games, stated that the game's completion could take a month, or three or even more.
-However, the game was added to Steam in April 2011 despite it being incomplete; the store page currently states:
+Kick It! was made available for pre-order in late-2010 at a reduced price, with early adopters also receiving a pre-release alpha version of the game to try out.
+No release date was given, with Ichiro Lambe, president of Dejobaan Games, stating that development could take a month or much longer.
+Players were encouraged to share their experience with the game and give suggestions for additional game features.
+The alpha build was updated a few times to suit changes and requests, and was also improved in making levels that fit the songs being played.

 Dejobaan will continue to polish the game -- with your feedback -- 'till it’s as smooth and silky as an ugly baby's bottom for launch in 2012.

-The player starts by choosing a song from their hard drive, and the game uses an algorithm to create a level based on the song.
-Once in the level, the gameplay consists of the player falling from the sky while moving close to objects for points, or in some cases, depending on the music played, fighting off monsters and enemies by shooting them.
+Levels in Kick It! are generated procedurally, using song files provided by the user.
+Once in a level, gameplay is similar to Aaaaa!, consisting of the player falling from the sky while moving close to objects for points.
+In earlier versions, depending on the music played, the player would also fight off monsters and enemies by shooting them.
 There are also adjustable settings for the player to create desired effect, tweaking the level to their liking.

-The latest iterations of the game have varied wildly in scope.
+The latest iterations of the game vary wildly in scope.
 The first version of the game released to the public on the Unity Engine was a very stripped down version of the game, with the city concept and enemies removed entirely.
 As more development followed, the game regained the city concept and the ability to use modifiers to create custom levels based on some of the city templates the game comes with.
-At the current level of development, Dejobaan Games is putting as many different concepts into the game in the form of new cities, and is actively seeking out comments from players on what is working and what isn't.

-As the game is still in an alpha state, it is not yet known if mechanics from previous builds of the game, such as shooting enemies, will be brought back, or if all new mechanics will be introduced as the development continues.
+As the game was left in an alpha state, it is unknown if mechanics from previous builds of the game, such as shooting enemies, would have been brought back, or if entirely new mechanics would have been introduced as development continued.

 Within days of the alpha release, someone had already modded the game, creating their own custom level.
 While the developers were slightly surprised by this, they embraced it and praised it.
 They decided to encourage modding, stating that it's a feature they hope players would take advantage of.